Inbound vs Outbound SMS: Key Differences Every Marketer Should Know

 Africala stands as a global leader in Messaging Solutions, supporting businesses in Africa and beyond with robust inbound and outbound SMS integrations.
 From banks sending OTPs to e-commerce stores running reply-to-win contests, Africala’s SMS gateway makes it easy to connect with customers at scale, securely and efficiently.

-One of the greater pharmacy chains that have subscribed to SMS alerts by Africala was able to increase the response rate of prescription refill reminders by 28 percent, merely giving inbound responses that would prompt the customer to indicate the intended pickup time.
+One of the greater pharmacy chains that has subscribed to SMS alerts by Africala was able to increase the response rate of prescription refill reminders by 28 percent, merely giving inbound responses that would prompt the customer to indicate the intended pickup time.

-Also Read: api sms gateway
+Also Read: Api sms gateway

 Frequently Asked Questions